-- The SVTC Organization & Governance Committee received suggestions for Class I Directors by March 15, 2013.
+- The SVTC Organization & Governance Committee received suggestions for a new class II of directors until April 2016.

-- On March 27, 2013 the Executive Committee and the Board of Directors evaluated and voted on a slate of candidates that will stand for election in May 2013.
+- In April 2016, the Executive Committee and the Board of Directors evaluated and voted on a slate of candidates that will stand for election in May 2016.

 - We will identify our members who are eligible to vote as of May 1st.
 (If you are not a member but would like to be, and would like to vote in the upcoming election, you will need to become one by then).

-- The list of candidates and their biographies is being posted on our website and announced in our newsletter, so that our voters can cast informed ballots.
+- The list of candidates and their biographies is posted below (and also announced in our newsletter) so that members can cast informed ballots.

-- We will send each member of the SVTC an email containing a link for voting (please note that each email and link is individually generated and can only be used once), using a company called SurveyMonkey.
-Look for this email to arrive in your inbox around May 4, 2013.
-Each link will be active until May 21, 2013.
+- Each member of the SVTC will be sent an email containing a link for voting (please note that each email and link is individually generated and can only be used once).
+Look for this email to arrive in your inbox on May 9, 2016.
+Each link will be active until May 19, 2016.

 - Each member, whether individual or corporate, receives one vote per membership.